 – Debbie Bright

-When Trinity School made the decision to purchase Magnus Health SMR, Nurse Debbie Bright noted, “the Treatment Notes application was a major factor, and also the ability to readily identify groups of students with special needs, or simply by classroom.”
+When Trinity School made the decision to purchase Magnus Health SHR, Nurse Debbie Bright noted, “the Treatment Notes application was a major factor, and also the ability to readily identify groups of students with special needs, or simply by classroom.”
 Assistance from the Client Services team made the transition as smooth as possible.
 “Each and every Magnus employee that I have been in contact with has been great,” Bright said.
 She also noted that Magnus has been responsive to her suggestions and requests regarding the product and how to use it, and when needed, a representative has joined her on early morning conference calls to address her specific issues.

-With SMR fully implemented, Nurse Bright is most excited about the document collection and organization.
+With SHR fully implemented, Nurse Bright is most excited about the document collection and organization.
 “My paper volume has been significantly reduced.
 I have one paper file for one student with multiple issues, but have not needed to access it even once,” Bright said.